 The books I bought in late August, 1974, were Indian Herbology in North America (1973) by Alma Hutchens, and A Field Guide to the Medicinal Plants of the United States (1973) by Arnold and Connie Krochmal.

 Hundreds of books and journals have been written on the subject of herbal therapies for the common diseases and conditions of our modern world.
 One of the many examples of an accessible and straightforward writing on the subject is a best selling book entitled The Green Pharmacy (1997) by James Duke, Ph.D., a leading authority on healing herbs.
 This text approaches the herbal pharmacopoeia from the standpoint of listing common disease conditions in alphabetical order, and then the author explains the various herbs which can be used to treat that condition.

-My copy of Dr. Duke’s book was given to me by my friend Nadine Johnson who was an office nurse for my physician parents in the 1950’s and 1960’s.
+My copy of Dr. Duke’s book was given to me by my friend Nadine Johnson who was the office nurse for my physician parents in the 1950’s and 1960’s.
 Nadine is a well known herbalist in Alabama, where she lives, and has written much over the years on the subject of plant medicines.
 Her writings have appeared in many newspapers in Alabama.
 She still practices as an herbalist healer, and she currently writes an informative one page monthly article for the Alabama Cooperative Farming News, where her writings appear under the page title of The Herb Lady.
 I have enjoyed collaborating with Nadine on a variety of patients’ health issues over the years.
-She has been one of my most valued friends and associates.
+She has been one of my most valued friends.

 Another good herbal text is Healing Spices, by Bharat Aggarwal, Ph.D.
 This book covers 50 common and exotic spices which can be used to boost health and heal diseases.